pratos/fpl-mappers/docs/index.md

 This repository provides:

-- Csv to map popular football statistics websites to official FPL players.
+- CSV to map popular football statistics websites to official FPL players.
 - Thin Python API layer to make it pandas and json compatible.

 ### List of websites covered:

-- UnderStat
+- FPL
--
+- FBref
--
+- Understat